The national symbols represent the varied customary beliefs of the people of Nigeria and have been part of its heritage for a very long time.

 I pledge to Nigeria my country To be faithful, loyal and honest To serve Nigeria with all my strength To defend her unity and uphold her honor and glory So help me God.

 Well, that is all I could gather on the symbols of Nigeria.
 Like I initially stated; this symbols reminds us who we are, where we are and where we are going.
-But most importantly, we muster up zeal and enthusiasm to keep pushing on each time we are confronted with on of the national symbols of Nigeria.
+But most importantly, we muster up zeal and enthusiasm to keep pushing on each time we are confronted with one of the national symbols of Nigeria.

-More about Nigeria facts see - where is Nigeria
+More About Nigeria facts see - Where is Nigeria

-More about the Nigeria cultureRead more on Nigeria Climate
+More about the Nigeria CultureRead more on Nigeria Climate